restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 ### The greeting text

 The first opportunity to tell a person why the should chat with your bot is the greeting text.
-You can include a short description of the bot in your geeting text.
+You can include a short description of the bot in your greeting text.
 It can also be used to show a person what the style of your bot is.

-To add a text you only need a `Greeting` object.
+To add text, you only need a `Greeting` object.
 This object has several constructors and the simplest way to create the object is a plain `String`.
-This result in a `default` greeting text.
-If you like to add a locale specific message, you can add a locale as `String` or a `Locale` object in the constructor.
+This results in a `default` greeting text.
+If you would like to add a locale-specific message, you can add a locale as `String` or a `Locale` object in the constructor.
 In the following example you see the construction of a `default` text and a text with a `en_US` locale.
-We use the Java `Locale` object int the constructor.
+We use the Java `Locale` object in the constructor.

 Afterwards, you simply publish the `Greeting` objects as a list in a `Parameter` object to the `messenger_profile` endpoint.